 The Moravian Records have been exhausted [sic] for Inuit movements north and south for the period of 1772 to 1840.
-Results from the research shows [sic] that there were 1,040 person trips moving north and 1,182 person trips moving to the south during the period.58
+Results from the research shows [sic] that there were 1,040 person trips moving north and 1,182 person trips moving to the south during the period.54

-In other words, the NCC itself concludes that there was regular, north-south movement between all Inuit settlements on the Labrador coast in the period most salient to their study What they expose in their analysis of the Moravian Records is that Inuit, whether born or raised in the "north" or "south," lived highly mobile lives that saw them make regular, sometimes annual trips along the coast.
-The NCC itself argues that, "the concept that Inuit were 'from' somewhere up until recent times is an error.
-From these documents, it appears that Inuit were 'from' all of Labrador with their incredible mobility and long distance relations."59 The distinction between north and south-and the idea that there were multiple Inuit homelands in Labrador-so key to the NCC's arguments, evaporates by the halfway point of their report.
-We are left with one Inuit people living throughout their territory, a point confirmed by archaeologist Marianne Stopp, who worked closely with the NCC on its land claim report: "Inuit were long-distance travellers and the archival record indicates that regular voyages from regions north of Hamilton Inlet were made to the Strait of Belle Isle [before the arrival of Europeans]."60
+In other words, the NCC itself concludes that there was regular, north-south movement between all Inuit settlements on the Labrador coast in the period most salient to their study.
+What they expose in their analysis of the Moravian Records is that Inuit people, whether born or raised in the "north" or "south," lived highly mobile lives that saw them make regular, sometimes annual trips along the coast.
+The distinction between north and south, so key to the NCC's arguments, evaporates by the halfway point of their report.
+We are left with one Inuit people living throughout their territory.